-Home World News United States News Donald Trump US ‘not taking sides’ between Iraqi forces, Kurds – President Washington is “not taking sides” following clashes between Iraqi forces and the country’s Kurds, US President Donald Trump said Monday.
+Home News United States News Donald Trump US ‘not taking sides’ between Iraqi forces, Kurds – President Washington is “not taking sides” following clashes between Iraqi forces and the country’s Kurds, US President Donald Trump said Monday.

 United States News